 Driver's Lumbar Support

 Vary the lumbar support by moving the lever on the right side of the seat-back.
-Pivot the lever forward until it stops, then let it return.
-Doing this several times adjusts the lumbar support through its full range.
+Move the lever forward or backward to adjust the lumbar support through its full range.

 Front Passenger's Seat Adjustments